jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-why-busy-people-are-ridiculous/index.md

 Rather, it’s crucial to be attentive to yourself, present to your own wants and needs, as knowing what’s important to you is the first step in working out how to make your life a little less 'busy' — knowing which things to shed, and which to pay due time, care, and attention to.

-So who are you and what is your life for?
+So: who are you and what is your life for?

 ## Further reading